ipfs-cluster/ipfs-cluster-website/content/documentation/deployment.md

 * When dealing with large amount of pins, increase the `cluster.state_sync_interval` and `cluster.ipfs_sync_interval`.
 * Consider increasing the `cluster.monitor_ping_interval` and `monitor.monbasic.check_interval`.
-This dictactes how long cluster takes to realize a peer is not responding (and trigger repins).
-Repinning might be a very expensive in your cluster.
+This dictactes how long cluster takes to realize a peer is not responding (and trigger re-pins).
+Re-pinning might be a very expensive in your cluster.
 Thus, you may want to set this a bit high (several minutes).
 You can use same value for both.
 * Set `raft.wait_for_leader_timeout` to something that gives ample time for all your peers to be restarted and come online without .
 Usually `30s` or `1m`.
 * If your network is very unstable you can try increasing `raft.commit_retries`, `raft.commit_retry_delay`.
 Note: more retries and higher delays imply slower failures.
 * Raft options: